Childhood Leukemia: Inventory of DCEG Research Studies

 Perinatal Exposures and Pediatric Leukemia Risk

 A population-based study of exposures to PFAS and POPs during pregnancy and risk of childhood acute lymphocytic leukemia.
 Investigators are using data from the Finnish Maternity Cohort to conduct a nested case-control study.
-Principal Investigators: Dr. Jones and Mary Ward, OEEB
+Principal Investigators: Dr. Jones, OEEB

 Medical Exposures